Understanding design better by looking from different levels of magnification

 A collection of different websites and web-based applications

-The use of digital systems and non-digital ones in combination
+The changing use of different digital systems over time and in tandem with offline touchpoints

 What people experience differs depending on the level you’re viewing